epicserve/django-base-site/docs/docker.rst

   uses "Django" with a capital D in it's requirements when other packages use "django" in lowercase.
 To work around this install everything except `django-debug-toolbar` and then added it last to your `Pipfile`.
-- If you get a message like, "ERROR: The Docker Engine version is less than the minimum required by Compose.
-Your current project requires a Docker Engine of version 1.13.0 or greater."
-You can run `docker-machine upgrade` to upgrade your version of `docker-compose`.

 Common Commands